ShaunCurtis/Blazr.Clean/Data.md

 ## Data Brokers

-Data brokers provide the link between the Core and Data domains.  `IDataBroker` is defined in the core domain.
+Data brokers are the link between the Core and Data domains.  `IDataBroker` is defined in the core domain.

 ```csharp
 public interface IDataBroker